 This introductory programme gives you the foundations of understanding what tikanga is, why it exists, and how it manifests itself in practice.

 Your local class will have a specialised delivery strand that brings foundational tikanga learning to life.

 When you pass this programme, you'll get this qualification:

 Understanding the fundamentals of tikanga can help you contribute with confidence in your whānau, community, marae, or workplace.
 Graduates may choose a pathway to the following industries: tourism, hospitality and retail, media, education, and health.

 This is a full-time programme that consists of 60 credits delivered over 20 weeks.
 Throughout the programme you will be required to attend:

 You’ll also need to complete learning activities designed to enhance your learning for approximately 27 hours per week.

-In some locations this programme may be provided by an approved sub-contract arrangement.
+In some locations this programme might be provided by an approved sub-contract arrangement.

 To enrol in this programme, a potential student must: